claudioametrano/UnFATE/README.md

 5. Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
 This saves the stdout and stderr from running main_wrap.py into <logfile> as well as printing it to the console.

 6. Cross your fingers and wait, good luck!  ...Take into account that the script parallelizes using the --cpu n you specify as an argument, HybPiper and Exonerate will process n samples at a time.
 The same number of cpu is then used to parallelize IQTREE runs for single locus trees and for concatenated supermatrices.

+7. A run can be resumed if the script is terminated before generating trees, but after generating supermatrices.
+This will happen automatically if the output directory contains the assemblies/ and/or target_enrichment/, alignments/, alignments_merged/, macsed_alignments/, and supermatrix/ directories.
+Please remove any tree directories from the output directory (if present) before resuming to avoid errors.

 ## Output description
 The UnFATE output will be placed in many folders within the location specified by -o, several output folders will be created corresponding to the pipeline steps: